Zoe Cochlin

 While my comments may include some notes on the craft of a given passage, a copy edit does not focus on the artistic side of prose or the structural elements of story and characterization.
 If you're looking for a professional review of your writing's tone, flow, and atmosphere, consider line editing.

-If your story is fresh out of drafting and you want to ensure its plot and characters are at their best, I strongly recommend working with a developmental editor before you purchase other levels of editing.
-I plan to begin offering developmental editing and manuscript assessments later in 2025.
+If your story is fresh out of drafting and you want to ensure its plot and characters are at their best, I strongly recommend working with a developmental editor or multiple beta readers before purchasing later stages of editing.

 Frequently Asked Questions